danielgroves/danielgroves.net/notebook/_posts/2014-05-19-development-environments.md

 ### Summery

-Vagrant provides a flexible way of allowing multiple developers to work on complex project with little manual setup time or complexity and without littering their system with project dependencies.
+Vagrant provides a flexible way of allowing multiple developers to work on complex projects with little manual setup time or complexity, and without littering their system with project dependencies.
 It is a well-designed platform which allows complex infrastructure to be replicated on a local computer with ease by as many developers as required.

 Ansible presents a powerful way of provisioning servers and virtual machines with a minimal leaning curve.
 This article has only touched on the basics of what Ansible can do, covering the basics of keeping your configuration organised, and how to setup and configure basic software packages.